nathanielgreen/CV/README.md

   built for the company ShowStar Entertainments, made to showcase various clubs and events owned by the company.
 It was built in close contact with the client with very specific design requests.
+- [RemoteMe](https://github.com/nathanielgreen/remoteme), a web app that allows users to find, list, and rate areas in their city that are laptop-work friendly.

 #### Fast and Passionate Learner